Western BluebirdSialia mexicana

 - FAMILY: Turdidae

 In open parklands of the American West, brilliant blue-and-rust Western Bluebirds sit on low perches and swoop lightly to the ground to catch insects.
 Deep blue, rusty, and white, males are considerably brighter than the gray-brown, blue-tinged females.
-This small thrush nests in holes in trees or nest boxes and often gathers in small flocks to feed on insects or berries, giving their quiet, chortling calls.
+This small thrush nests in holes in trees or nest boxes and often gathers in small flocks outside of the breeding season to feed on insects or berries, giving their quiet, chortling calls.
 You can help out Western Bluebirds by placing nest boxes in your yard or park.More ID Info

 Find This Bird

 Look for Western Bluebirds on low perches in woodlands and woodland edges.
 Also scan for them sitting atop nest boxes or fenceposts in summer.
 Their habit of dropping suddenly to the ground after insects can be recognizable even out of the corner of your eye.
 Their quiet, inquisitive call notes are easy to overlook, but distinctive once learned.